 This exercise guides you through creating a simple Hello World web service.
 While the typical web service would normally include some business logic and/or database access, this example concentrates on the mechanics of the web service only and does not include any real business logic.

-Before you proceed, make sure the pjshello directory is created and configured as described here.
+Before you proceed, make sure to create the example workspace as described here.

 Create web service module

 In Profound.js, a web service is a run-able module that receives a request and a response object parameter.
-To create your first web service, create a file named ws1.js, place it in the pjshello subdirectory of modules, and add the following code to the file:
+To create your first web service, create a file named ws1.js, in the pjshello workspace directory, and add the following code to the file:

 Mapping a URL to the Web Service

-To make the web service active, you must first associate a URL with it in the server's start.js file.
+To make the web service active, you must first associate a URL with it by configuring a route.
 Profound.js uses Node.js Express as its web server.
 The following Express API are used to map a URL to a module:

 |app.get()||Routes HTTP GET requests for a specified path|